I N D E X

 8. Clothes Drying Rack

 Open up the Centipede.
-Using X-Cups run 2x4s along the longer sides, including the middle.
-Lay some smaller sticks or beams perpendicular to the 2x4s.
+Using X-Cups run parallel 2 x 4 beams along it.
+Optional: Lay some smaller sticks or beams perpendicular to the 2x4s.
 Lay wet clothes on the crossbeams.